Want data to make an impact in your work?

 - Practical assignment: data cleaning

-In this week the major case study of the course is introduced.
+In this module the major case study of the course is introduced.
 You will begin looking at a large piece of data analysis using real incident records from the London Fire Brigade, to review the decision to close several stations.
-This week looks at the data processing and analysis that can help reveal the impact.
+This module looks at the data processing and analysis that can help reveal the impact.

 - Gathering data from a number of different sources

 - Evaluate the quality and usability of data

 - Introduction to quantitative data analysis